 Apple Watch Heart Rate Sensors

-Apple Watch uses green LED lights paired with light-sensitive photodiodes to detect the amount of blood flowing through your wrist at any given moment.
+Apple Watch uses green LED lights paired with light-sensitive photodiodes to detect the amount of blood flowing through your wrist at any moment.

-Apple Watch uses green LED lights to measure your heart rate during workouts and Breathe sessions, and to calculate walking average and Heart Rate Variability (HRV).
+Apple Watch uses green LED lights to measure your heart rate during workouts and breathing sessions and calculate walking average and Heart Rate Variability (HRV).

-Apple Watch Series 4 or later also has built-in electrodes in the Digital Crown and the back of Apple Watch, which can measure the electrical signals across your heart when used with the Heart Rate app or the ECG app.
+Apple Watch Series 4 or later also has built-in electrodes in the Digital Crown and the back of the Apple Watch, measuring the electrical signals across your heart when used with the Heart Rate app or the ECG app.

-Fitbit and other Budget Trackers
+Fitbit and other budget trackers

 Calculate VO2 Max using your resting heart rate and age:

-VO2 max = 15.3 x (MHR/RHR)
+- VO2 max = 15.3 x (MHR/RHR)

-MHR = Maximum heart rate (beats/minute) calculated using age = 208 – (0.7 x age)
+- MHR = Maximum heart rate (beats/minute) calculated using age = 208 – (0.7 x age)

-RHR = Resting heart rate (beats/minute) = number of heart beats in 20 seconds x 3
+- RHR = Resting heart rate (beats/minute) = number of heart beats in 20 seconds x 3

 Garmin VO2 Max Calculation

 In the case of Garmin, its devices leverage FirstBeat Analytics algorithms to do this.
-They use a proprietary calculation to determine VO2 max score.
+They use a proprietary calculation to determine the VO2 max score.

 The algorithm behind Firstbeat Analytics’ VO2max calculation learns from you over time.
-The more you use your device, the more reliable your VO2max estimate becomes.
+The more you use your device, the more reliable your VO2 max estimate becomes.

 Apple Watch VO2 Max calculation

 The calculation uses Heart rate data and your pace to calculate VO2 max.
 This is supposed to be an estimate.

-Since the basic component used in VO2 Max calculation by fitness trackers is your heart rate data, it’s important that you understand the limitations.
+Since the basic component used in VO2 Max calculation by fitness trackers is your heart rate data, you must understand the limitations.

 Fitbit Trackers VO2 max calculation

-In the case of Fitbit, they calculate the VO2 max using your resting heart rate (RHR) and your user profile.
+In the case of Fitbit, they calculate the VO2 Max using your resting heart rate (RHR) and your user profile.

 Even assumptions around Heart rate data can vary from one fitness device or fitness app maker to another.

 Here is the answer from Whoop on how it treats heart rate data from Strava:

-In particular, Strava will filter out GPS and associated HR data for times when you’re not moving, which can result in different average and max heart rates than shown in WHOOP.
+In particular, Strava will filter out GPS and associated HR data for times when you’re not moving, resulting in different average and max heart rates than shown in WHOOP.

-So the way various fitness trackers and apps compute max heart rate data can be different resulting in variability of VO2 max readings.
+So, the way various fitness trackers and apps compute max heart rate data can be different, resulting in variability of VO2 max readings.

-Are VO2 Max Calculations accurate on Fitness Trackers?
+Are VO2 Max calculations accurate on fitness trackers?

-Without any research-based trials or transparency around their SpO2 estimation process, these trackers just use ‘Spo2’ as a marketing gimmick.
+Without any research-based trials or transparency around their SpO2 estimation process, these trackers use ‘Spo2’ as a marketing gimmick.